Fines set to double for a host of motoring offences from Thursday

 Drivers who break the law from Thursday of this week will see fines double in price for a host of road traffic offences.

-Fines for 16 road safety offences including speeding and using a phone while driving are all set to rise in costs, Minister of State Hildegarde Naughton has announced.
+Fines for 16 road safety offences including speeding and using a phone while driving are ll set to rise in costs, Minister of State Hildegarde Naughton has announced.

 The fine for speeding will double from €80 to €160 from Thursday, October 27, while the fine for using a mobile phone goes from €60 to €120.
 The fine for not wearing a seatbelt and for failing to ensure that a child is properly restrained will also increase to €120.